joshcanhelp/josh-to-11/input/symlinked/posts/2009-08-04-3-things-that-help-me-to-write-quality-content.md

 ---
-title: "3 things that help me to write quality content"
+title: 3 things that help me to write quality content
-excerpt: "I am fascinated by how people are able (or unable) to consume the amount of information that is available on so many topics.
-I am also perpetually interested in improving my own ability at presenting information."
+excerpt: I am fascinated by how people are able (or unable) to consume the amount of information that is available on so many topics.
+I am also perpetually interested in improving my own ability at presenting information.
-modified: 2016-10-20 16:44:18
+modified: 2016-10-20T16:44:18.000Z
-tags: ["Writing + Publishing", "Writing + Publishing", "About JoshCanHelp"]
+wpid: 977
+tags:
+  - Writing + Publishing
+  - Writing + Publishing
+  - About JoshCanHelp
 featured_img: /_images/2009/08/eee-writing-150x150.jpg
-wpid: 977
 ---